Pexers/pexers.github.io/_menus/home.md

 ---
 layout: default
-title: Welcome to My GitHub Pages Site
-description: A Jekyll site with a beautiful sidebar navigation
+title: HOME
+icon: "fas fa-home"
+order: 1
+permalink: /
 ---

-# Welcome to My Siteeee
+# Welcome to My Site

 This is the homepage of my GitHub Pages site using the Midnight theme.